Watson-Personal-Assistant/developer/_content/expertise/build-expertise.md

 ```

 ### Finish
-Now you have a working expertise and next you will have to register this expertise to Assistant Builder Assistant Builder service.
-Text utterances requests are then sent to the Assistant Builder service to get a response from the registered hello world expertise.
+Now you have a working skill and next you will have to register this skill to Assistant Builder Assistant Builder service.
+Text utterances requests are then sent to the Assistant Builder service to get a response from the registered hello world skill.

- > **What next?** Learn how to [register and test a local expertise]({{site.baseurl}}/expertise/develop-locally/) using a Bluemix hosted Assistant Builder service
+ > **What next?** Learn how to [register and test a local skill]({{site.baseurl}}/expertise/develop-locally/) using a Bluemix hosted Assistant Builder service